faenazi/compliance-acknowledgment-system/docs/00-project-context/implementation-rules.md

 - do not add another form library
 - do not add another state management library for MVP
 - do not add another icon library
+- package versions must not be upgraded without explicit approval

 ---